Quansight-Labs/quansight-labs-site/posts/2019/06/python-library-function-usage.md

 </table>

 Since many namespaces were checked we will highlight only some of the results.
-First for [numpy](https://github.com/numpy/numpy) the unsurprising function calls: `numpy.array`, `numpy.zeros`, `numpy.asarray`, `numpy.arange`, `numpy.sqrt`, `numpy.sum`, and `numpy.dot`.
-There are [plans](https://docs.scipy.org/doc/numpy/reference/generated/numpy.matrix.html#numpy.matrix) to depreciate `numpy.matrix` and this seem possible since it [`numpy.matrix`](https://github.com/Quansight-Labs/python-api-inspect/blob/master/data/csv/numpy-summary-without-tests.csv#L515) is not in the top 150 functions calls.
+First for [NumPy](https://github.com/numpy/numpy) the unsurprising function calls: `numpy.array`, `numpy.zeros`, `numpy.asarray`, `numpy.arange`, `numpy.sqrt`, `numpy.sum`, and `numpy.dot`.
+There are [plans](https://docs.scipy.org/doc/numpy/reference/generated/numpy.matrix.html#numpy.matrix) to deprecate `numpy.matrix` and this seem possible since it [`numpy.matrix`](https://github.com/Quansight-Labs/python-api-inspect/blob/master/data/csv/numpy-summary-without-tests.csv#L515) is not in the top 150 functions calls.
 Numpy testing functions were the expected `testing.assert_allclose`, `testing.assert_almost_equal`, and `testing.assert_equal`.

-[scipy](https://www.scipy.org/) acts as a glue for many algorithms needed for scientific and numerical work.
+[SciPy](https://www.scipy.org/) acts as a glue for many algorithms needed for scientific and numerical work.
 The usage of `scipy` is surprising and also possibly the most accurate results of the following analysis.
 This is due to the fact that `scipy` tends to be